 Someone once said, "Presidents and golf go together like Congress and kickbacks."

-History shows that this president (actually ex-president) was the first to try his hand at golf.
+President 1 History shows that this president (actually ex-president) was the first to try his hand at golf.
 After he left office, he toured the world and visited his ancestral home of Scotland, where he stepped up to the first tee, gripped his club and his swing was six inches over top of the ball.
 After several swings, he handed his caddie the club and never tried to play the game again.
-(Hint: He was a war hero, who smoked cigars, liked to drink and rode a horse into battle.)
+(Hint: He was a war hero who smoked cigars, liked to drink and rode a horse in battle.)

-This president played golf every chance he could and was criticized for "being on the links more than being in the White House."
+President 3 This president played golf every chance he could and was criticized for "being on the links more than being in the White House."
 During his tenure, the popularity of golf soared in the United States.
 His handicap was around 35.
-(Hint: It was not Donald J. Trump; this president weighed over 350 pounds.)
+(Hint: It was not Donald J. Trump; this President weighed over 350 pounds.)

-This presidential golfer hosted all-night poker games in the White House, gambled on the links, drank scotch and soda every fourth hole (during prohibition) and had a trophy named after him by the USGA for advancing the popularity of the game.
-(Hint: He signed the Congressional Resolution to end WWI - while playing a round of golf.)
+President 5 This presidential golfer hosted all night poker games in the White House, gambled on the links, drank scotch and soda every fourth hole (during prohibition) and had a trophy named after him by the USGA for advancing the popularity of the game.
+(Hint: He signed the Congressional Resolution to end WWI while playing a round of golf.)

-This president has the distinction of being called the worst golfer that ever lived.
+President 6 This president has the distinction of being called the worst golfer that ever lived.
 Not only were his scores awful, but he never wore the proper golfing attire of the day and never used etiquette on the course.
 He presided over the opening of the Congressional Country Club, but never returned to play a round.
-(Hint: The only positive thing he did for golf was to proclaim the First Father's Day, which has become one of the most popular golfing holidays.)
+(Hint: The only positive thing he did for golf was to proclaim the first Father's Day which has become one of the most popular golfing holidays.)

-This president is known as the most-golfing Commander-in-Chief in U.S. history.
+President 7 This president is known as the most golfing Commander-in-Chief in U.S. history.
 During his two terms in office he played an estimated 800 rounds of golf and also had a putting green installed on the White House grounds.
-(Hint: He was a war hero.)
+(Hint: He was war hero.)

-This president scored a hole-in-one at the Bel Air Country Club in 1961 long before he was elected to office.
-After leaving office at the age of 61 he claimed to have broken 80; fulfilling a lifelong dream.
+President 9 This president scored a hole-in-one at the Bel-Air Country Club in 1961, long before he was elected to office.
+After leaving office at the age of 61, he claimed to have broken 80, fulfilling a lifelong dream.
 Historians disagree.
 (Hint: Just like on a golf course, the word "water" was a hazard to him.)

 Scoring: If you got 100 points, you need to stop watching The History Channel and go play more golf!